News

 (Advertisement)

-Pi Network has released a series of updates to its Pi App Studio, aimed at simplifying app development and deepening integration within its ecosystem.
-Announced via an official post on X by the Pi Core Team on October 17, 2025, these changes focus on accessibility, AI-assisted tools, and improved interfaces for both creators and users.
+Pi Network has released a series of updates to its Pi App Studio to simplify app development and deepen integration within its ecosystem.
+First announced via an official post on X by the Pi Core Team on October 17, 2025, these changes focus on accessibility, AI-assisted tools, and improved interfaces for both creators and users.
+A follow-up post on November 14 shared details about recent Upload Features tailored to enhance pp development.

 The updates build on the platform's existing framework, allowing Pioneers to build, refine, and discover applications more efficiently.